arionct/fusion-flicker-color-mixing/README.md

 ## The Program

 This program combines these concepts to simulate the mixing of colors by rapidly alternating between different colors.
 The current implementation allows the user to choose up to 6 colors to mix using a color wheel.
-Once the user clicks the "Begin" button, the next screen starts the simulation, depicting what appears to be a single new color.
+Once the user clicks the "Begin" button, the next screen starts the simulation, depicting what appears to be a single new color (in reality, it is simply the chosen colors flickering in rapid succession).
 Due to the nature of the flickering, the simulation produces a color as expected by the arithmetic mean mixing as opposed to the root mean square mixing.

 Note: the colors have a transition period to avoid harsh flickering, but some combinations of colors may still be disturbing to the eyes.